Need Help Selecting a Roofer for Cedar Roofing? Click here!

 This doesn’t mean every sub-contractor is bad, or that every salesman doesn’t care about you.
 It just means that it is another option available to the consumer.
 There are plenty of benefits to the big companies, you know they are insured, bondable, have WCB coverage.
 These things matter, because you know the job will be completed, and you won’t be left hanging with half a roof.
 You know that certain safety standards will be adhered to, and if anyone falls off your house, it won’t be you standing in court.
 So Big is just another option, that is all.
 You have the freedom to choose!

 However there is also a good selection of companies “in the middle”.
 Just like Goldilocks and the Three bears, not too big, not too small, but JUUUUUUST right.

-We have a few customers out their bragging about how well their homes stood up this Crazy Alberta Weather though!
+We have more than a few customers out there bragging about how well their homes stood up to this crazy Alberta weather though!

 I hope this helps you feel more confident in choosing a roofing contractor, and the guide shows you the basics elements of a roofing project.
 Stay Tuned for more great tips from Joe and commentary from me, AS – the Sargeants Roofing “website guy”.

 Schedule a Free Roof Inspection and Quote with Sargeants Roofing, Click Here!

 “The Website Guy”